-Learn How To Compose and Mail a Form Letter in No Time!
+How to Write and Mail a Form Letter the Easy Way

 Do you have to send similar letters to numerous recipients but don’t have time to write each letter separately?
 Whether you need to send a thank-you note or notify candidates about the result of their application, composing a form letter is one of the options.
 In this guide, you will learn how to structure a form letter suitable for your needs.

 We will also teach you how to mail letters without wasting your precious time buying stamps and waiting in queues outside of a post office.
 Register for DoNotPay, and we will ensure that your snail mail correspondence is always a pleasant experience.

 Form letters consist of boilerplate text that’s interspersed with substitution placeholders where necessary.
 Those placeholders should include specific details that are usually different for each letter, such as:

 - The recipient’s name

 - The date of writing

 - The position that the recipient applied for